thisisrayner/project-zhenghe/README.md

+Okay, I've updated the README.md to reflect the new functionalities and added a section specifically for agents working on this codebase.

+Here's the updated README.md:

 # Streamlit Keyword Search & Analysis Tool

-This Streamlit application allows users to input keywords, perform Google searches, extract metadata and main content from the resulting URLs, and leverage a Large Language Model (LLM) – currently configured for **Google Gemini** – to summarize content, extract specific information, and generate a consolidated overview.
+This Streamlit application allows users to input keywords, perform Google searches, extract metadata and main content from the resulting URLs, and leverage a Large Language Model (LLM) – currently configured for **Google Gemini** – to summarize content, extract specific information (with relevancy scoring), generate a consolidated overview, and even suggest alternative search queries.
 Results are displayed in the app, can be downloaded as an Excel file, and are also recorded to a Google Sheet.

 The project is designed with modularity to facilitate future enhancements, including the potential addition of a separate API layer for programmatic access.

 ## Features

 *   **Keyword Search:** Perform Google searches for multiple keywords.
+    *   **LLM-Enhanced Queries:** Optionally uses an LLM to generate additional, related search queries based on the user's initial input and specific information goals, aiming to broaden the search scope effectively.
 *   **Configurable Search Depth:** Specify the number of desired successfully scraped results per keyword.
 Oversampling is used to improve success rates.
 *   **Metadata Extraction:** Fetches URL, page title, meta description, and OpenGraph tags.
 *   **Main Content Extraction:** Uses `trafilatura` to extract the primary text content from web pages.
 *   **LLM Integration (Google Gemini):**
     *   **Individual Summaries:** Generates summaries of each successfully scraped web page's content.
-    *   **Specific Information Extraction:** Extracts user-defined information from page content.
+    *   **Specific Information Extraction & Relevancy Scoring:** Extracts user-defined information from page content and an LLM-assigned relevancy score (1/5 to 5/5) indicating how well the page content matches the extraction query.
+    *   **Consolidated Overview:** Automatically generates a synthesized overview.
+        *   If a specific information query was provided by the user for extraction, the consolidated summary will focus on that query, using only individual item outputs that achieved a relevancy score of 3/5 or higher.
-    *   **Consolidated Overview:** Automatically generates a synthesized overview from all valid individual LLM outputs of the batch.
+        *   If no specific information query was used for extraction, a general consolidated summary is created from all valid individual LLM outputs.
 *   **Google Sheets Integration:**
     *   Stores detailed results, including a batch summary row and individual item rows, in a structured Google Sheet.
     *   Uses a master header for clarity.